shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab07_Inspections.md

     ![](../images/inspection-10.png)

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+> - Select the **Lab Validation** tab located at the upper right corner of the lab guide section.
+> - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 ### Task 2 - Add Inspection Template to Service Type Task

 1. In the **Work Orders** group select **Service Task Types**.